Jim-ZhenXue/ACML-MoL.github.io/README.md

 9:00 - 10:00   Keynote talk by **Tao Qin**

-*Title: Recent Advances in Neural Machine Translation*
+<small>*Title: Recent Advances in Neural Machine Translation*<small>

-Abstract: Machine translation is a challenging machine learning problem as it needs to predict a complex output (a sequence of words) given an input.
-In this talk, we will present recent advances in neural machine translation, including (1) advanced models, from RNN to CNN and Transformer, (2) improved word representations, e.g., FRAGE, (3) advanced training algorithms, e.g., multi-agent dual learning and dual learning, and (4) efficent infernece, e.g., nan-autoregressive models.
+<small>Abstract: Machine translation is a challenging machine learning problem as it needs to predict a complex output (a sequence of words) given an input.
+In this talk, we will present recent advances in neural machine translation, including (1) advanced models, from RNN to CNN and Transformer, (2) improved word representations, e.g., FRAGE, (3) advanced training algorithms, e.g., multi-agent dual learning and dual learning, and (4) efficent infernece, e.g., nan-autoregressive models.<small>

 10:00 - 10:20   Coffee Break

 10:20 - 10:40   Invited talk by **Joey Tianyi Zhou**

-*Title: DATNet: Dual Adversarial Transfer for Low-resource Named Entity Recognition*
+<small>*Title: DATNet: Dual Adversarial Transfer for Low-resource Named Entity Recognition*<small>

 10:40 - 11:00   Invited talk by **Quanming Yao**

-*Title: Learning with Heterogeneous Side Information Fusion for Recommender Systems*
+<small>*Title: Learning with Heterogeneous Side Information Fusion for Recommender Systems*<small>

 11:00 - 11:20   Paper talk 1